 Most often bull markets end by running out of steam, best described by legendary investor Sir John Templeton: “Bull markets are born on pessimism, grow on scepticism, mature on optimism and die on euphoria.”

-Exhibit 1: The Current Bull Market Climbs the “Wall of Worry”
+Exhibit 1: The “Wall of Worry”

 Source: FactSet, as of 7/6/2017.
 MSCI World Total Return Index Level (Net) from 12/31/2008 – 6/30/2017.
 Presented in US dollars.
 Currency fluctuations between the US dollar and pound may result in higher or lower investment returns.

-As a bull market matures, more and more fears are dispelled and newly confident investors tend to buy into stocks.
+Typically, though, as a bull market matures, more and more fears are dispelled and newly confident investors tend to buy into stocks.
 When all worries wane, the absence of fear suggests you are at the Wall’s euphoric top.
 At that stage of a bull market, investors think the stock market will rise upward forever—“It’s different this time.”
 Once investor sentiment reaches euphoria, reality can’t keep up with sky-high expectations and the bull market runs out of steam.
 This is the traditional way bear markets begin and Fisher Investments believes it generally follows this formula:

-Sometimes a bull hits an unexpected, immovable object big enough to knock a few percentage points off global GDP—and this alone can be enough to start a bear market.
+Sometimes a bull hits an unexpected, immovable object big enough to knock a few percentage points off global GDP—and this alone can be enough to cause a bear market.
 What does Fisher Investments mean by “immovable object”?
 It’s a big, bad, unexpected negative that “wallops” an otherwise strong economy and bull market.
 In this case, the unexpected negative is itself enough to derail the bull market:

 Be careful, though, or else you’ll think you see Wallops around every corner and find it difficult to be bullish.
 In Fisher investments’ view, a potential Wallop must be big enough to knock a few trillion dollars off global GDP in order to qualify.
-Consider: In 2018, Fisher Investments believes a Wallop needs to be bigger than $5.1 trillion to cause a global recession—that is, to affect financial markets globally and cause GDP to fall relative to 2017.
-(Exhibit 2)

 *FAS 157 was an accounting rule dictating that even illiquid assets would be valued at the price at which they would be sold if they had to be sold immediately (also known as “mark-to- market” accounting).
 This price was often the last sale price of a comparable asset.
 When it came to non-public, rarely traded assets with no regular market pricing, the last sale price could be outdated or far removed from current values.
 Or, the asset could be intended to be held to maturity, in which case the current market price was irrelevant to its ultimate value as the current market price would not be realised unless the holder was forced to sell immediately.
 In the early months of the bear market, FAS 157 made financial institutions susceptible if the markets for their illiquid, non-publicly traded holdings experienced negative volatility.